mpfister92/formation/readme.md

 * Form to add new comment must work now with ajax.
 So when user submit his form, don't reload the page but post an ajax query to valid the form.
 * Show errors or add new comment directly if there are no error.
 * The HTTP Response of any ajax call must be a JSON Object.

+# 8 - Refresh page
+* Add new js action in order to periodically refresh the news page and its comments so that there is no gap between 2 comment insertions